Melonber/SharkByte_v2/README.md

 Warning: This project demonstrates security vulnerabilities for educational purposes only.
 Unauthorized use on networks you don't own is illegal.
 The creator disclaims all responsibility for misuse.

 ## 📜 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [CC BY-NC 4.0 License](LICENSE).
-Free to use for educational purposes with proper attribution.
+Free for non-commercial educational use with attribution.
+Commercial use is not permitted.